Disposable Reptile Heat Pack

 CHOOSING THE RIGHT HEAT PACK

-There are 20, 30, 40, 60, and 72 hour disposable heat packs.
-Aside from the different length of time that each type of heat pack, they also have different peak time and temperature as well as activation time.
+There are 40 hour and 72 hour disposable heat packs.
+Each has different peak time and temperature as well as activation time.

 - 40 hour heat packs activate in approximately 40-50 minutes.
 It is the most popular type for shipping reptiles, amphibians, and insect shipping.
 The surface temperature is about 110 degrees at its peak.
 It releases a steady temperature and peaks between 17 and 19 hours.